-Key words: Bottom-up-approach, exchange-visits, local-Government, needs-assessments, planning, planting-shade-tree, soil-and-water-conservation
+Keywords: Bottom-up-approach, exchange visits, local-Government, needs-assessments, planning, planting-shade-tree, soil-and-water-conservation

 1. INTRODUCTION

 Coffee is the second most traded agricultural commodity in the world, after gold [1], with a pivotal role in sustaining agrarian economies such as Uganda [2].
-The crop remains Uganda’s most important cash crop, contributing about 18% of the country’s export earnings that translates to US$ 1.50 billion from coffee exports for twelve months (December 2023-November 2024) [3].
+The crop remains Uganda’s most important cash crop, contributing about 18% of the country’s export earnings which translates to US$ 1.50 billion from coffee exports for twelve months (December 2023-November 2024) [3].
 It is grown by more than 1.7 million households on an estimated 353,907 hectares of land, with 90% of them owning gardens ranging between 0.5 and 2.5 hectares in size [4, 5, 6].
 Coffee also supports more than 9 million people in Uganda who derive their livelihood from coffee-related activities along the value chain [4].
 Despite the importance of coffee to the smallholder farmers and the national economy of Uganda, its production and productivity remain low in most parts of the country including the south-western region.
 For example, a research study by [7] reported that the actual yield of Arabica coffee in the southwestern region of Uganda ranged between 164 and 2243 kg ha−1 year−1.
 This is far below that the 5,000 kg ha−1 year−1 obtained in some closely spaced and unshaded large-scale coffee blocks planted with compact-type Arabica cultivars, e.g., in Brazil, Colombia, and Kenya [8].
 This is due to a number of constraints, with climate variability being paramount and is exacerbated by the low adoption of change adaptation [9, 10, 11].

 Climate change adaptation refers to modifications in natural, communal, or monetary aspects in response to actual or expected climatic stimuli and their consequences to weather variations [12, 13].
 Climate change adaptation options commonly employed by farming households in Africa include: use of drought resistant varieties of crops, diversification, changes in cropping pattern and calendar of planting, conserving soil moisture through appropriate tillage methods, improving irrigation efficiency, and afforestation and agro-forestry, among others [14, 15, 16].
 Nevertheless, recent research indicates that climate change adaptations have more proficient results with Participatory Monitoring and Evaluation (PM&E) practices [17, 18, 19, 20] and this can lead to achievement of food security and improvement of livelihoods [21, 22, 23].
 Various scholars have underscored the relevance of PM&E in enhancing climate change adaptation.
-For example, [24] argues that strategic planning with the relevant parties ensures ownership and sense of responsibility to make informed decisions for climate change adaptations while, [25] argue that participatory planning contribute a lot in empowering farmers, researchers, government officials through ownership in attaining climate change interventions.
+For example, [24] argues that strategic planning with the relevant parties ensures ownership and a sense of responsibility to make informed decisions for climate change adaptations while, [25] argues that participatory planning contributes a lot to empowering farmers, researchers, government officials through ownership in attaining climate change interventions.
 Furthermore, [24] and [25] argue, that planning sessions ensure accountability which has been the norm in the M&E practices in climate adaptation as a requirement for donor-funded programs.
 Also, [23] adds that accountability is increasing transparency among the farmer members.
 However, [26], compared the farmer groups' dynamics of PM&E but did not elaborate more on climate change adaptations.